Starmer and Trump to hold ‘one-on-one’ talks at G7 in push to wrap up trade deal

 Asked whether he would be able to finalise the deal as he crosses paths with Mr Trump at the international leaders’ summit in Kananaskis, Sir Keir said: “I’m very pleased that we made that trade deal, and we’re in the final stages now of implementation, and I expect that to be completed very soon.”

-Amid speculation that the two leaders will carve out time for a bilateral meeting between G7 plenary sessions, Sir Keir said: “I’ll be having a one-on-one with him.
+Ahead of an expected bilateral meeting with the US president on Monday afternoon, he said: “I’ll be having a one-on-one with him.

 The Prime Minister is walking a diplomatic tightrope as he seeks to strengthen ties with Canada, the G7 host nation, while keeping the US president, who has repeatedly threatened to annex the country, on side.

-On Sunday, Downing Street confirmed efforts to revive stalled trade negotiations between London and Ottawa after a bilateral meeting between Sir Keir and Mark Carney.
+On Sunday, Downing Street confirmed efforts to revive stalled trade negotiations between London and Ottawa after a bilateral meeting between Sir Keir and Canadian Prime Minister Mark Carney.

 In warm words at the top of the talks, the UK leader challenged Mr Trump’s call for Canada to become a “51st state”, speaking of the importance of Britain’s relationship with the country as “independent, democratic sovereign countries”.